A list of unclaimed estates held by the Treasury Solicitor. Last updated 3 March 2015.

 The list is updated every working day and newly advertised estates appear at the top of the list.
 After one day of publication, new estates drop into the rest of the list in alphabetical order.

 Any estates where the the Bona Vacantia division (BVD) no longer has an interest, for example, when a claim to an estate has been admitted, will be removed daily.

-BVD provide as much information about the deceased as they hold in their files.
+BVD provides as much genealogical information as it holds on its files, subject to its obligations under the Data Protection Act and any other legal requirements.
 If a field is blank then BVD either do not hold the information or it may be held in paper files stored off-site (historic cases).
 BVD are currently working to update the historic estates on the list with information that may be held on their paper files.

 Claiming an Estate

 BVD cannot tell you if you are related to any person whose estate appears on the list.
 It is the responsibility of claimants to identify their relationship to the deceased and then to submit documentary evidence, including ID documents, to prove that relationship.

 Further information can be found in the guide on how to Make a claim to a deceased person’s estate

 However, if you believe you have an entitlement to share in one of the estates on the list then please email email@example.com with a simple family tree which shows how you are related to the deceased and provide the deceased’s name, date of death and our case reference number in your e-mail.